zakilur/helm-charts/catalog/README.md

 ## Configuration

-The following table lists the configurable parameters of the gm-catalog chart and their default values.
+The following table lists the configurable parameters of the catalog chart and their default values.

 | Parameter                                               | Description                | Default                                                        |
 | ------------------------------------------------------- | -------------------------- | -------------------------------------------------------------- |